The Strange World of Mr. Mum

 The Strange World of Mr. Mum was a surreal humor comic panel by Irving Phillips which was published from May 5, 1958, to 1974.
-At its peak, it appeared daily in 180 newspapers in 22 countries.
+At its peak, it appeared daily in 180 newspapers across 22 countries.
 Initially distributed by the Hall Syndicate, it was later handled by the Field Newspaper Syndicate.
-A Sunday edition began October 4, 1959.
+A Sunday edition began on October 4, 1959.

 Characters and story

 Mr. Mum is a portly, bald and bespectacled character, who — as his name suggests — remains mum as he observes various odd, surprising or even surreal scenes.
 He is sometimes accompanied by his similarly silent dog.
 Mum is described as a "bystander on life's outer limits," and the feature's "anything-can-happen" humor paved the way for later titles like Herman, The Far Side, Bizarro and Rhymes With Orange.